 This is my 1953 Royal Quiet Deluxe Gold portable typewriter that was a limited edition model (serial number AG 2533965) Some of these golden models were given as awards to Royal Typewriter company employees.
 Others were given to high school students who were winners of writing competitions sponsored by Royal Typewriter.
 The body of this model and many of the mechanical pieces are finished with real gold plating!
 The gold plated Quiet Deluxe models were reportedly produced to celebrate the companies 50th anniversary (Golden Jubilee) based on a published typewriter collecting book.
-Although I have seen the caption in this book about the 50th anniversary model, I have never seen any Royal Typewriter company documentation to support this and these gold models were produced for several years.
+Although I have seen the caption in a typewriter collectors book about the 50th anniversary model, I have never seen any Royal Typewriter company documentation to support this and these gold models were produced for several years.

-I think that Ian Fleming was just into all things gold.
+I think that Ian Fleming was just really into gold things.
 He wrote Goldfinger, The Man with the Golden Gun and wrote these in Goldeneye, Jamica (Fleming named the estate Goldeneye) on a gold typewriter.
 There is even a gold typewriter written into the novel Goldfinger!
-These gold typewriters seem to be very rare based on conversations with collectors and since I only see about one a year for sale on eBay.
+This particular model seems to be very rare based on conversations with collectors and since I only see about one a year for sale on eBay.
 When you do see Royal Gold models on eBay, 80% of the time it is not the Ian Fleming model.
 Just recently one in great condition like Fleming's sold on eBay for $2000.00!

-Wouldn't this typewriter look great on my living room table restored with the letter in the typewriter and the letterhead showing!
+Wouldn't this typewriter look great on my living room table restored with this letter in the typewriter and the Royal Typewriter letterhead showing!